 Blocking AI traffic with DNS filtering

-Junk AI traffic is easiest to stop before it ever gets a clean DNS answer.
-Once a browser, app, or bot can resolve the domain, the rest of the mess starts to look normal from the network’s point of view.
-I prefer to block AI traffic at the resolver, then back it up with firewall rules and a separate lab VLAN for anything that tries to be clever.
+AI traffic is easiest to stop before it gets a clean DNS answer.
+Once a browser, app, or bot can resolve the domain, it starts to look ordinary from the network’s point of view.
+I block it at the resolver, then back that up with firewall rules and a separate lab VLAN for anything that tries to be clever.

 DNS filtering blocks AI domains before they ever reach the browser